Grimaze (band): History

+The band released their latest album "The Heart of a Collapsing Star" in 2024 with Janne Jaloma recording the drums.
+The album was mixed by Daniel Bergstrand and mastered by Lawrence Mackrory.

 Genre and lyrical themes

 Grimaze's sound is not easily classified as it is a mixture of several different styles.
 Genres that have been associated with the band are technical death metal, groove metal and progressive metal.

 The band's lyrics reflect on a deeper self-knowledge, improvement and purification.